Classroom Activities and Project Ideas for American Government, Forming a New Nation

 Inquiry Project: What are some of the challenges that faced the new nation and what did they do about it?

-Group Activity: Building the Constitution: Prepare a handout prior to class that is a list of things not found in the Constitution, but do not tell your students that these things are not in the Constitution. http://www.usconstitution.net/constnot.html.
+Donn, Group Activity: Building the Constitution (middle school and high school): Prepare a handout prior to class that is a list of things not found in the Constitution, but do not tell your students that these things are not in the Constitution. http://www.usconstitution.net/constnot.html.
 Pass out the list.
 As a class activity, ask students what is and what is not, in the Constitution from this list.
 Take a class vote (by show of hands) on each item on the list and post the yes or no vote (majority rules) on your blackboard, whiteboard, or overhead next to the item on the list.
 THEN, hand out copies of the Constitution.
 Move students into groups.
 Assign each group 5 or 6 items to find in the Constitution from your list.
 Allow 20 - 30 minutes for search.
 Have each group report their findings.
 Some groups may think they have found reference to the list item(s) you assigned them.
 But actually, none of the items on the list can be found in the Constitution.
 It's amazing what is not there.
 Conclude activity by having each group come up with one or two things that they believe should have been included in the constitution that were not.
 Give them a few minutes.
 Then have each group share their ideas.
 Prior to lesson 2, list all or some of the items the groups believed should have been included on the original constitution.
 Have that list ready as a handout prior to lesson 2.
 Lesson 2: Building the Constitution: Activity: Amendments, the Bill of Rights

 Inquiry Project: Can the structure of the U.S. government prevent a dictatorship?